What Seven Foods Are Toxic for Dogs, and What Others You Should Not Worry About

-A few eggs a week are not toxic: Raw eggs may prevent the ingestion of a vitamin but it is not necessary for your dog to consume that vitamin every day nor will your dog have any problems if she consumes eggs in moderation.
-She will still have a healthy coat if she does not consume the vitamin every day.
+- A few eggs a week are not toxic: Raw eggs contain avidin and may prevent the ingestion of biotin, a B vitamin, but it is not necessary for your dog to consume that vitamin every day nor will your dog have any problems if she consumes eggs in moderation.
+She will still have a healthy coat if she does not consume biotin every day.

 Raw eggs keep your dog healthy.
 They contain fatty acids and many vitamins that are missing in your dog´s normal diet.
-Many holistic veterinarians believe that the beneficial effects of the egg are lost through processesing and it is better for your dog if given still raw.
+Many holistic veterinarians believe that the beneficial effects of the egg are lost through cooking or processesing and it is better for your dog if given still raw.

 - Bones are not toxic.
 Some people get nervous about feeding bones because some dogs have been known to break off a piece of cooked bone and it can cause an obstruction.
 This can happen with anything, (I read an article recently about one of the healthy “greenies” causing impaction also.) but with raw bones it is unlikely.

 My dogs eat raw bones as part of their normal diet.
 I also give my dogs old sea turtle shell bones.
-They are large and flat, impossible to swallow, and, since they are about 100 years old, very hard and give her plenty of chewing exercise.
+They are large and flat, impossible to swallow, and, since they are about 100 years old, the bones are very hard and give her plenty of chewing exercise.
 I am sure that there is a company that could replicate the object if enough dog owners were interested.

-This book was written by an Australian veterinarian and it explains how natural dog food can improve your dog;s health.
-I found it useful because he gives formulas, how to use the diet for puppies, adults, and in special cases.
-If you are interested in the wellbeing of your dog I recommend you read this book and improve your dog´s life by taking advantage of a homemade raw diet.
+This book was written by an Australian veterinarian and it explains how natural dog food can improve your dogs health.
+I found it useful because he gives formulas, how to use the diet for puppies, adults, and how to feed raw in special cases.
+If you are interested in the well being of your dog I recommend you read this book and improve your dog´s life by taking advantage of a homemade raw diet.